 Overview

-The CSWEP-SSRC Women in Economics Research Consortium invites proposals to rigorously evaluate potentially scalable interventions designed to increase the numbers and success of women in the economics profession.
+The CSWEP-SSRC Women in Economics and Mathematics Research Consortium invites proposals to rigorously evaluate potentially scalable interventions designed to increase the numbers and success of women in the economics and mathematics professions.
 We particularly encourage proposals that involve collaborations with implementing partners on college and university campuses.
 We also encourage replications of previously evaluated interventions, especially replications that evaluate the scalability and external validity of previously evaluated interventions.
 Projects may begin as early as September 2023 and have timelines of up to 18 months.
 (No-cost extensions will be available to enable longer periods of observation).
-Budgets should not exceed $200,000 in total costs, with indirect costs not exceeding a total of 10% of direct costs.
+Budgets for projects focused solely on women in economics should not exceed $200,000.
+Projects designed to evaluate interventions in both economics and mathematics may apply for an additional supplement of $50,000.
+Indirect costs may not exceed 10% of direct costs.

 Applicant teams will be asked to include the following in their proposals: